-- Modules are tested in isolation separately - Test drivers and test doubles (used for substitution w.r.t dependencies) - Dependency: Anything collaborating with the SUT (does not belong to it)
+- Modules are tested in isolation - Test drivers and test doubles (used for substitution w.r.t dependencies) - Dependency: Anything collaborating with the SUT (does not belong to it)

-General problems: Handling dependencies
+General problem: Handling dependencies

 - Several approaches for substituting dependencies

-- See "isolation frameworks" (e.g., Mockito, JMock, ...)
+- Isolation frameworks (e.g., Mockito, JMock, ...)

-- Generic name of substitute: Test double
+- Test double: Generic name of substitute

 - Stub

 - Predefined replies to calls

-- Checks the state of the SUT
+- Checking the state of the SUT

 - Mock

 - Expected and checked behavior

-- Check the interactions of the SUT (number of calls, with parameters ...)
+- Checking the interactions of the SUT (number of calls, with parameters ...)

 - Dummy

-- Not used object (filler)
+- Not used component (just "filler")

 - Fake

-- Working, but not the real one
+- Working component, but not the real one